sourcebroker/deployer-extended-database/README.rst

    * target instance = dev
    * local instance = local

-1) First it runs ``dep db:export --options=dumpcode:123456`` task on source instance.
+1) First it runs ``dep db:export live --options=dumpcode:123456`` task on source instance.
 The dumps from export task are stored in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.

 2) Then it runs ``db:download live --options=dumpcode:123456`` on local instance to download dump files from live instance from folder "{{deploy_path}}/.dep/databases/dumps/" to local instance to folder "{{deploy_path}}/.dep/databases/dumps/".

-3) Then it runs ``db:process --options=dumpcode:123456`` on local instance to make some operations directly on SQL dumps files.
+3) Then it runs ``db:process local --options=dumpcode:123456`` on local instance to make some operations directly on SQL dumps files.

 4) Then it runs ``db:upload dev --options=dumpcode:123456`` on local instance.
 This task takes dump files with code:123456 and send it to dev instance and store it in folder "{{deploy_path}}/.dep/databases/dumps/".

-5) Finally it runs ``db:import --options=dumpcode:123456`` on target instance.
+5) Finally it runs ``db:import dev --options=dumpcode:123456`` on target instance.
 This task reads dumps with code:123456 from folder
    "{{deploy_path}}/.dep/databases/dumps/" on dev instance and import it to database.

-6) At the very end it removes dumps it just imported in step 5 with command ``db:rmdump --options=dumpcode:123456``
+6) At the very end it removes dumps it just imported in step 5 with command ``db:rmdump dev --options=dumpcode:123456``

 Copy to instance defined in ``instance_live_name`` (default ``live``) is special case.
 If you copy to highest instance then by default you will be asked twice if you really want to.